Post–September 11 anti-war movement: Background

 On September 11, 2001 a series of coordinated terrorist attacks against the United States killed approximately 3000 people.
 These attacks appear to have been carried out by a small group of individuals who formed part of the al-Qaida network: Islamists without formal backing from any state (though there were and are suspicions that Al-Qaida was aided and funded by several Arab/Muslim countries).
-Following them U.S. president George W. Bush declared a campaign with the stated aim of defeating terrorism which he called the "War on Terrorism".
+Following them U.S. president George W. Bush declared a campaign with the stated aim of defeating terrorism which he called the "war on terrorism".

 Although which of his programs constitute part of this "war" has never been formally articulated, the term appears to embrace at least two major Bush administration initiatives: a set of changes to U.S. criminal law and immigration law (most notably through the USA PATRIOT Act) and the 2001 invasion of Afghanistan and the 2003 invasion of Iraq.
 The term may also embrace such related matters as the creation of a Department of Homeland Security.

-Many of those on the left and others who would come to oppose the War on Terrorism did not believe that it was really a response to the terrorist attacks.
+Many of those on the left and others who would come to oppose the war on terrorism did not believe that it was really a response to the terrorist attacks.
 They point to the Project for the New American Century as proof that Bush was merely using the atrocities as an excuse to put the Imperialist plans of the neoconservatives into action.
 They also point to what they perceive as the ineffectiveness of Bush's strategy for actually reducing terrorism and the lack of any link between Saddam Hussein and al-Qaida.

 Immediate reaction to the attacks

 The immediate, worldwide reaction to the attacks was widely described at the time as "shock".
 No national government claimed responsibility or connection to the attacks.
 Indeed, the governments most associated with Islamism sought to distance themselves from the attacks.
 Wakeel Ahmed Mutawakel, the foreign minister of Afghanistan's then-ruling Taliban government, declared, "We denounce this terrorist attack, whoever is behind it."
 Mohammad Khatami, the Iranian president, said he felt "deep regret and sympathy with the victims."
 Shaykh Abdul Aziz al-Ashaikh, Grand Mufti of Saudi Arabia and Chairman of the Senior Ulama, said, "Hijacking planes, terrorizing innocent people and shedding blood constitute a form of injustice that can not be tolerated by Islam, which views them as gross crimes and sinful acts."
 Palestinian President Yasser Arafat said, "We completely condemn this serious operation...
 We were completely shocked..."
-Many, though, considered those reactions as hypocrisy, since several Arab and Muslim states encourage anti-Americanism and many newspapers in the Arab world—for example the Islamist opposition press in Egypt—openly celebrated the September 11 attacks.
+Some, though, considered those reactions as hypocrisy, since several Arab and Muslim states encourage anti-Americanism and a number of newspapers in the Arab world—for example the Islamist opposition press in Egypt—openly celebrated the September 11 attacks.
 Moreover, states like Iran and Syria were known for long-year funding of terrorist networks such as Hezbollah, Hamas and Islamic Jihad.
 Also, Al-Qaida training camps were operating undisturbed in Afghanistan and the organization held bank accounts in Saudi Arabia.